royalcat/tstor/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 Some areas need more care than others:

 - Windows and macOS tests and compatibility.
-I don't have any easy way to test distribyted on these operating systems.
+I don't have any easy way to test tstor on these operating systems.
 - Web interface.
 Web development is not my _forte_.
 - Tutorials.
 Share with the community your use case!